 The 2021 Ballon d’Or is still a number of months away, but the winner may well have already secured their place at the top of the podium.

 The prestigious individual accolade will be handed out in December and there’s plenty of football yet to be played until then.
 But traditionally the award has been based on the preceding season, Champions League, and major international tournaments.

 So with the 2020-21 campaign all wrapped up, as well as the Copa America and Euro 2020, now is a good opportunity to take stock of the frontrunners.
-Here are six of the outstanding candidates you might want to use a sports interaction code to back.

 Like Martin Scorsese finally winning an Oscar for The Departed, Lewandowski can feel he’s overdue one after being robbed of a rightful one when France Football cancelled the 2020 award, following a season in which he’d scored 55 goals in 47 appearances as Bayern Munich won the treble.